RainRat/FursuitWebcam/fursuitfind.md

 ![Screenshot](ff4.png)

-(optional) Format numfursuitconfidence and fursuitnamconfidence as a percentage.
+(optional) Format numfursuitconfidence and fursuitnameconfidence as a percentage.

 ![Screenshot](ff5.png)